Frequently Asked Questions

 When comparing the Jones Spaceframe design to the Jones Diamond frame design, the major differences are increased vertical compliance, standover, higher cost (because they’re much more complicated to build, and slightly higher weight in the Spaceframe design.
 The Diamond frame design is lighter, has larger framepack capacity, and costs less because it is less complicated to build.
 Currently the Spaceframe design is available in the Jones 29 geometry, and will soon be available in the smallest size of Jones Plus geometry.

 So when thinking about a Jones bike, first, it’s good to decide which type you are thinking about (Plus or 29), then consider your options in terms of frame design (Spaceframe or Diamond), then move on to frame material (titanium or steel).

 Q: Will the Jones Truss fork work on my Surly Ogre (or other non-Jones frame)?

 A: They can be fitted, but how well it would work would depend on what size Ogre you have.
-On a small or medium Ogre, you could put 30mm or 40mm (respectively) underneath the headset and would end up with approximately the correct fork height for your bike, but the offset on the Truss fork is 12mm greater that the fork on the Ogre, which would make the bike a bit more twitchy.
+On a small or medium Ogre, you could put 30mm or 40mm (respectively) underneath the headset and would end up with approximately the correct fork height for your bike, but the offset on the Truss fork is 12mm greater than the fork on the Ogre, which would make the bike a bit more twitchy.
 On any of the larger sizes, the Truss fork wouldn't work because there wouldn't be enough room underneath the headset to compensate for the difference in fork height.
 If you were to put a Truss fork on an XL Ogre, it would drop the headtube by about 20mm, making the headtube angle steeper, and on an XXL, there wouldn't be enough room between the two truss clamps to fit the headtube with a headset.